 Keep Moving, Every Day

-I’ve stopped looking at movement as a punishment or a grueling 6-day-a-week gym schedule.
-Now, it’s just about moving.
-A walk around the block, a quick stretch while the kids are watching a show, or even a literal dance session in the kitchen while making dinner.
-If I don’t call it a workout, it’s way less overwhelming and I actually end up doing it.
+I’ve stopped looking at movement as punishment or some intense six-day-a-week gym routine.
+Now it’s more about simply moving.
+Sometimes it’s a walk around the block, a quick stretch while the kids are watching a show, or a full kitchen dance session while making dinner.
+And honestly, when I stop treating it like a “workout,” it feels way less overwhelming, which means I actually do it more consistently.

 Hydration & Stress